apugh/realm-api-docs/endpoints/matches.md

 # Get Match IDs by Queue
 **getMatchIDsByQueue** {queue}/{date}/{hour}

-Returns all MatchIDs for a queue for a particular timeframe.
+Returns all matchID values for a queue for a particular timeframe.
 Similar to SMITE/Paladins

 ```js
 [